aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/09-update-cluster.md

 tags = ["tutorial", "create", "ParallelCluster"]
 +++

-We have sucessfully built your cluster and ran your first MPI job.
+We have successfully built your cluster and ran your first MPI job.

-Let's say you want to change your instance type to a different instance type in your compute fleet for example **c4.large** .
+Let's say you want to change your instance type to a different instance type in your compute fleet for example **c5.large** .
 In this lab, we will learn how to update your cluster with new instance type.

-Go back to your AWS Cloud9 environment, and stop the cluster
+Go back to your AWS Cloud9 environment by typing `exit` in your terminal, and stop the cluster.

 ```bash
 pcluster list